zulip/zulip/docs/subsystems/html-css.md

 The syntax for using conditionals and other common structures can be found [here][jconditionals].

-The context for Jinja2 templates is assembled from a few places:
+The context for Jinja2 templates is assembled from a couple places:

 - `zulip_default_context` in `zerver/context_processors.py`.
 This is
   the default context available to all Jinja2 templates.